njeffers/wpseo-woocommerce/README.md

 Changelog
 =========
-### 13.4: July, 21st, 2020
+### 13.4: July, 28th, 2020
 Enhancements:

-* Hides the Yoast SEO columns by default in the Products overview table.
+* Hides the Yoast SEO columns in the Products overview table by default.

 ### 13.3: June, 23rd, 2020
 Bugfixes: